Ysgol Friars Pupil Conduct Policy

 *Where an offensive or potentially offensive weapon is brought to school, the item must not be returned to the pupil concerned.
 It will be retained by the Headteacher and returned to either the parent on personal application or to the police according to its nature and the Headteacher’s discretion.

 Pupils may not be permitted to participate in school trips and activities where their behaviour leads the supervising staff to believe that their presence may be prejudicial to the safety and good order of the activity.
-Pupils who have been excluded from school will forfeit the right to participate in certain extra-curricular activities.
+Pupils who have been excluded from school will forfeit the right to participate in certain extra-curricular activities (see above).

 On rare occasions at the end of the school day a pupil may be removed from a school bus where his/her behaviour is prejudicial to the safety and good order of the pupils travelling on the bus.
 The school will make every effort to inform parents when this occurs.

-Section 550A of the 1996 Education Act gives any members of staff who have control of pupils on or off the site if they have been so authorised by the Headteacher the right to exercise reasonable force to prevent a pupil from:
+Section 93 of the Education and Inspections Act 2006 which re-enacts Section 550A of the 1996 Education Act gives any members of staff who have control of pupils on or off the site if they have been so authorised by the Headteacher the right to exercise reasonable force to restrain a pupil.

 - Causing damage to property including their own